 Using this tone to describe past positions will impress your next prospective employer and sound professional and clear.

-The first rule to follow when you write your own employment history section is keep it simple in terms of style and formatting.
+The first rule to follow when you write your employment history is to keep it simple in terms of style and formatting.

-If you’re not a professional designer, your resume work history should not have fancy graphics and colors.
+If you’re not a professional designer, your resume format should not have fancy graphics and colors.

-In fact, that’s true of every section you put on your resume.
+That’s true of every section of your resume.

-Pick one accent color at most (for example, some headers in dark blue if the rest of the text is black), one or two fonts, and one or two heading sizes.
+Pick one accent color at most (for example, some headers in dark blue if the rest of the text is black), one or two fonts total, and one or two heading sizes.

 You’ll notice all three resume employment history samples above keep colors to a minimum and focus on the content itself.
 That’s what you should do as well.

-The employer’s focus should be on your previous work, not on the styling and colors of your resume, so don’t distract them too much.
+You want the employer’s focus to be on your past work experience, not on the styling and colors of your resume, so don’t distract them too much.